contemplative-software/specmaker/README.md

 # SpecMaker

 SpecMaker is a multi‑agent documentation system that guides engineers through structured, human‑in‑the‑loop flows to produce high‑quality, consistent, and AI‑readable specs.
 It is a companion at the beginning of spec‑driven development — Requirements → Design → Tasks — helping you gain confidence in your problem definitions (requirements), sharpen design decisions, and produce a concrete implementation plan (tasks).
+Before handing your spec to a coding agent, SpecMaker helps you develop a strong mental model of what you’re building and align that intent with AI.

 This repository contains the Python core library powering SpecMaker.
 It builds on modern Python tooling, type‑safety, and validation with Pydantic v2, as well as agent orchestration with PydanticAI and DBOS.